 Roon Ready certification is a detailed process.
-We sit down with a device, typically for a period of a few weeks, learn about it, and work through the fine-tuning of the integration to make sure that all details are seen to as well as is practicable.
-The device doesn't go out the door until we say it's ready!
+We sit down with a device, typically for a period of a few weeks, learn about it, use it daily, and work through all the fine-tuning of the integration.
+We make sure that all details are seen to and everything behaves as expected.
+Devices don't achieve certification until we say they're ready!

 We perform dozens of test cases to ensure that the device meets our quality standards, perform stress testing to make sure that it will stand up in the real world, and put the device through dozens of hours of "real life" usage to try and ferret out annoying quirks.

 We perform compatibility tests that would be difficult to perform "in one place" at any one manufacturer.
 It's very rare for companies to have large libraries of gear from their competition.
 Roon represents a neutral party--we have everyone's gear in the same room, and can test combinations that might not exist anywhere else on earth.

 One of the requirements of the Roon Ready program is that we have copies of Roon Ready devices on hand in order to provide support.
 This is a complete game-changer for our support operations.
 When we have the hardware on hand, we can go plug it in and try to replicate a problem.
 Bugs get fixed quickly, and quirks are easily explained.
 When we don't have the hardware, we are often flying blind.

 In some cases, when Manufacturers make many products that are nearly identical, we don't keep every single one in our library.
 This does not generally hinder our ability to provide support, as we only permit this when the differences are very minor (for example, many manufacturers make a DAC and Integrated Amp product that is identical except for analog output circuitry--differences like these do not impact Roon).
 You can see the status of individual devices on our Partners Page